Bop2000/DANTE/SelfDriving_Virtual_Labs/Electron_Ptychography/README.md

 # Pipeline

-To run the self-driving virtual laboratory for electron ptychography reconstruction optimization, please run the following line in terminal:
+**To run the self-driving virtual laboratory for electron ptychography reconstruction optimization using DOTS, see `DOTS_VL_Electron_Ptychography_Reconstruction_Optimization.ipynb` for detailed instruction**

+To have a quick start, please run the following line in terminal:

 ```shell
 bash run.sh